PlaThyme/PlaThyme/README.md

 Primary goal of `PlaThyme` is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 We are trying to create a safe and friendly community where you can share your thoughts freely.

-If you need more help, we highly encorage you to post your question or concern in [`Discussions`](https://github.com/PlaThyme/PlaThyme/discussions)
+If you need more help, we highly encourage you to post your question or concern in [`Discussions`](https://github.com/PlaThyme/PlaThyme/discussions)

 you can also send email to <plathymegames@gmail.com>

 # Code of Conduct

 This project and everyone participating in it is governed by PlaThyme [Code of Conduct](https://github.com/PlaThyme/PlaThyme/blob/main/CODE_OF_CONDUCT.md).
 All contributors are required to follow it.